Authentication best practices

 For apps that run on devices or desktop computers or in a web browser, you should consider defining which domains have access to your Azure Map account using Cross origin resource sharing (CORS).
 CORS instructs the clients' browser on which origins such as "https://microsoft.com" are allowed to request resources for the Azure Map account.

 Confidential client applications

 For apps that run on servers (such as web services and service/daemon apps), if you prefer to avoid the overhead and complexity of managing secrets, consider Managed Identities.
-Managed identities can provide an identity for your web service to use when connecting to Azure Maps using Azure Active Directory (Azure AD) authentication.
-In this case, your web service will use that identity to obtain the required Azure AD tokens.
+Managed identities can provide an identity for your web service to use when connecting to Azure Maps using Microsoft Entra authentication.
+If so, your web service uses that identity to obtain the required Microsoft Entra tokens.
 You should use Azure RBAC to configure what access the web service is given, using the Least privileged roles possible.